artorias-developer/cobalt/README.md

 <details>
 <summary>Where can I get a VPS / VDS?</summary>

 Any VPS / VDS provider works.
-Just make sure it runs Ubuntu 22+.
+Just make sure it runs Ubuntu 22+ and meets the game's requirements.
+You can choose a flexible VPS / VDS, for example, one powered by an AMD Epyc or Ryzen CPU with 8+ gigabytes of RAM.

 </details>